gianlucanatali/redmine_project_filtering/README.md

 So far, the project only supports filtering by the roles that the current user has on each project.

-The goal of this plugin is to remain as simple as possible: it does not add any new tables or assets itself.
 The plugin has been tested with Redmine 2.5.1: due to time constraints, it has not been tested with previous versions.
 If you'd like to try it with a previous version, please make sure to edit the `requires_redmine` directive in the `init.rb` file to suit your installation.
 If it works for you, please let me know and I'll update the `init.rb` file accordingly.

+The plugin is available under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html), version 2 or later.

 Installation
 ------------